 - Name: User Testing, Inc.

 - Located: 690 5th St, San Francisco, CA 94107, US (HQ).

 - Socials: Twitter | Facebook | Instagram | LinkedIn

 UserTesting is undoubtedly a legitimate company.
 They've been around since 2007 delivering a valuable service to clients and allowing everyday internet users to make extra cash by participating in their usability tests.
 The company is very transparent, they're active on socials, and they pay.

 This all being said, don't quit your day job just yet.
 Keep reading for more info on how exactly UserTesting.com works, how much you can expect to earn as a tester, and more.

 - Age requirement: 18 years old.

-- Device requirements: PC, Mac, iOS, and Android are all supported (to participate in mobile/tablet tests, you must first be an approved desktop participant.).
-There are requirements for operating systems and memory capabilities.
+- Device requirements: PC, Mac, iOS, and Android are all supported.
 You'll need to download the UserTesting screen recorder and have a microphone (built-in to the device is fine as long as the sound quality is good).
 Must have a reliable internet connection.

 - Payout requirements: PayPal account.